duju211/pin_strava/README.md

 ## Current authenticated user

-Get the currently authenticated user.
-The columns shoes, clubs and bikes are nested lists and need special attention.
+Get the id of the currently authenticated user:

 <table>
 <thead>